--It is possible to use it 100% to create a silky to glossy glaze at cone 10 because it contains all the feldspar, silica and clay needed and these are supplied in majority from the natural clay.
+Ravenscrag Slip makes it possible to use it 100% to create a silky to glossy glaze at cone 10 because it contains all the feldspar, silica and clay needed (supplied in majority from the natural clay).

--It imparts beautiful working properties to the glaze slurry: it suspends it and improves evenness of application, drying speed, reduces shrinkage and enables multi-layering (many of the most beautiful art glaze effects can be achieved by layering one glaze over another).
+Ravenscrag Slip imparts very good working properties to the glaze slurry: it suspends it and improves evenness of application, drying speed, reduces shrinkage.

 Thermal Expansion of Ravenscrag Slip

 COEs are not available for Ravenscrag.
-Since the material is natural, it contains particles of dozens of different minerals, each particle type has it's own behavior during heat up, and they interact in complex ways that relate to their chemistry, mineralogy and particle size.
+Since the material is natural, it contains particles of dozens of different minerals, each particle type has it's own behavior during heat-up, and they interact in complex ways that relate to their chemistry, mineralogy and particle size.
 This is completely unlike a frit where all the particles are non-mineral, they are all a glass of the same chemistry.
-Understandably, it is practical to measure frit COE with some degree of confidence that as long as the user melts it completely they will get the published COE.
-But it is not practical with Ravenscrag Slip, it does not melt completely (every particle) unless it has at least some other flux.

 The analysis of this material was changed here in Sept 2013, not because the material changed, but because they switched to an actual assay instead of a calculation of the chemistry (the chemical analysis of one of the ingredients was off).